dyna-gaff/dynatrace_managed_installation/README.md

 |XLarge|2500|100000|64 vCPUs, 512GB RAM|1500|2TB|4TB|3TB|

 <sub><sup>For a more detailed breakdown, pleave visit the [Dynatrace Managed documentation](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-managed/installation/dynatrace-managed-hardware-and-system-requirements/).</sup></sub>
+### ActiveGates (Each)
+- 2 GB free disk space
+- 2 GB RAM(4 GB Recommended)
+- 1 dual core processor
+- WIndows or Linux Operating System
+### Dynatrace Managed One-Agent
+OneAgent self-monitoring for Dynatrace Managed requires 4.8 GB of disk space on Linux.
+The ability to use root privileges for installation.
 ### This lab:
 For the followig demonstration three **dedicated** machines will be used for hosting components, with a fourth machine having the OneAgent installed.
 I will be using an Amazon EC2 instance with Linux installed, two virtual machines with Ubuntu(64-bit) Operating Systems installed.
 The fourth machine, running the OneAgent and EasyTravel, will be
 # <a name="ManagedCluster">Installing a Managed Cluster</a>